IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/discovery.md

 ## Trigger Discovery

 Discovery requests will be made on the `DiscoveryRequestTopic`, a reply if the request is successful or not will be received on the `DiscoveryReplyTopic`, and a list of discovered devices will be received on the `DiscoveryTopic`.
-These values can be seen and set in the device service configuration file.
+The names of these topics can be seen and set in the device service configuration file.

 We can trigger discovery to recieve information about available devices.
 ```bash
 ./trigger_discovery.sh
 ```

-On the xrt reply topic we have subscribed to, we should see information and protocol properties about devices that have been discovered.

 ## Adding a discovered device